AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!TIP]
 >
->The My activity view does not include information about user actions in difference parts of the Real-Time Collaboration UI.
+>The **[!UICONTROL My activity]** view does not include information about user actions in different parts of the Real-Time Collaboration UI.
 Use the audit logs functionality to get that information.

 ## Understand your activity dashboard